BuilderIO/mitosis/docs/customizability.md

 We even use plugins internally to generate Mitosis components!
 Here's an example of our react-native plugin: https://github.com/BuilderIO/mitosis/blob/328572740bb3ff2f66924d431dc6360f5f4e0c62/packages/core/src/generators/react-native.ts#L82-L118

-You will see that we traverse the JSON nodes, and for each MitosisNode, we remove `class` and `className` values & bindings.
+You will see that we traverse the JSON nodes, and for each MitosisNode, we remove `class` and `className` values and bindings.
 That's because React-Native does not support class-names on mobile.

 ## useMetadata